Last updated: 19/02/2025

 Peugeot e-3008

-Peugeot is bringing their e-3008 mid-size electric SUV to Australia, due in Australia at some point in 2024.
-Battery size and WLTP driving range below are taken from Peugeot’s global announcements, with local pricing and final specifications to be confirmed closer to the launch.
+Battery size and WLTP driving range below are taken from Peugeot’s global announcements, with local pricing and final specifications to be confirmed if and when it comes to Australia.
 Standard range variants are available as front-wheel drive or all-wheel drive, while the long range variant comes in front-wheel drive only.

 Read more about Peugeot.